jonfairbanks/ExpressAPI/README.md

 # ExpressAPI
-An Express/MongoDB based rest API with Passport token authentication.
+An Express/MongoDB based REST API with Passport token authentication.

 ## Prerequisites
 * MongoDB instance

 ## Deployment

-* #### Install dependencies
+* #### Install Dependencies
 `yarn install`

 * #### Start Server
 `MONGO_URI='mongodb://user:pass@hostname:27017/db' yarn start`

 * #### Validate
-Navigate to http://hostname:3000/ and confirm you receive the below resposne:
+Navigate to http://hostname:3000/ and confirm you receive the below response:
 > {"message":"Connected!"}

 ## Usage
-_ You must first register, then login to receive the token which you can then use for the other endpoints.
-You only need to call login with user/pass if already registered._
+You must first register, then login to receive the token which you can then use for the other endpoints.
+You only need to call login with user/pass if already registered.

 ### Get Authentication Token